GoogleCloudPlatform/gcp-fedramp-quickstart/README.md

 If Google Cloud Shell is used to run the toolkit, Go (1.16), Git, and Cloud SDK are preinstalled.
 However, newer version of Terraform must be installed in Google Cloud Shell before deploying the template using the below steps:

-1. Go to [Terraform Downloads](https://www.terraform.io/downloads.html) and copy the link of 'Linux 64-bit' binary by right clicking on it
+1. Go to [Terraform Downloads](https://www.terraform.io/downloads.html) and copy the link of 'Linux 64-bit' binary by right clicking on it.
-2. Download the Linux 64-bit binary into Google Cloud Shell
+2. Download the Linux 64-bit binary into Google Cloud Shell.
 ```
 $ wget <link copied from Terraform Downloads>
 ```
-3. Unzip the downloaded file
+3. Unzip the downloaded file.
 ```
 $ unzip <downloaded file name>
 ```